Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 If you have any issues or suggestions with the translation patch, please directly forward to me via those platforms or open an issues on GitHub.

 ## Supporting
 - Give me a star on this repo if you like it.
+You can also [buy me a coffee](https://buymeacoffee.com/nvdtn19) or via GitHub Sponsor.